murphyka/information_explorable/info_decomp.md

 When mirroring Town 1's weather (<digits>Mirror1</digits>), we see that there is no **useful** information in Town 2 as it does nothing to reduce our predictive error (and vice versa for <digits>Mirror2</digits>).

 The logical relationships (e.g., <digits>AND</digits> means that it is only stormy in your town if both Town 1 and Town 2 are storming, while <digits>XOR</digits> means your town storms only if the other two towns have different weather), though unrealistic for weather, represent commonly studied statistical relationships between variables.
-We can see that both towns contain relevant information because the optimal allocation is an equal split.
+We can see that relevant information is evenly shared between the towns because the optimal allocation is an equal split.

 </div>